Objectway/grunt-zabcache/README.md

 # grunt-zabcache

-> Grunt task for generating an HTML5 AppCache manifest from the specified list of files.
-Forked from https://github.com/marcozabo/grunt-zabcache with headcomment support.
-The headcomment allow to add freetext comment in the first line of the manifest
+> The simplest way to build your own appcache.manifest file with Grunt.
+Forked from https://github.com/canvace/grunt-appcache with headcomment support and other changes.
+For further informations about HTML 5 appcache please refer to HTML 5 documentation.

-## Getting Started
+## Requirements
 This plugin requires Grunt `~0.4.1`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

+###Installation
 ```shell
 npm install grunt-zabcache --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once installed, add the following line to your Gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-zabcache');